-Here Are 6 Core Features Of A Recruitment CRM
+Here Are 6 Core Features of a Recruitment CRM

-1. Helps In Managing Your Leads
+1. Helps in Managing Your Leads

 The best way to check this feature out would be to ask a member of your Sales or Business Development team to try this out and check whether it would suit your company or agency needs.

 2. Manages All Your Contacts & Interactions

-Contact management and maintaining transparent conversations are two key features you should look for in a recruitment CRM software.
-Find out whether the layouts are organised, the fields are customisable and whether it makes sense to you as a recruiter.
+Contact management and maintaining transparent conversations are two key features you should look for in a Recruitment CRM software.
+Find out whether the layouts are organized, the fields are customizable, and whether it makes sense to you as a recruiter.

 Try and understand whether you're able to add notes and get the entire conversation history right on your fingertips with just one search.
-This shall keep everything organised and prevent confusion.
+This shall keep everything organized and prevent confusion.

 3. Entire Sales Pipeline Management

-This will help an agency make a forecast of their revenue in advance, have an overview of the status of each candidate or client in the pipeline and more importantly if you have a bird's eye view of the sales pipeline, it will prevent you from sinking through the fissures.
+This will help an agency make a forecast of their revenue in advance, have an overview of the status of each candidate or client in the pipeline, and more importantly, if you have a bird's eye view of the sales pipeline, it will prevent you from sinking through the fissures.

 4. Useful Integrations

 This helps in easy management and you can even get reminders of any important upcoming meetings, events, or webinars right into the system.

 5. Document Management Made Easy

-It's much more convenient for recruiters and hiring managers if they're able to collect, store, upload all information and important files in one centralised location that is available for use by everyone in the team as and when required.
+It's much more convenient for recruiters and hiring managers if they're able to collect, store, upload all information and important files in one centralized location that is available for use by everyone in the team as and when required.